Structured Data Capture

 This approach can produce the most concise and user-friendly rendering of completed forms.
 Any information about omitted answers or items that is relevant to the consumer can be rendered, while information not relevant can be suppressed.
 The order and formatting of presentation can be completely tuned to what makes the most sense for a reader.
 The downsides of this approach are:

-1. The form renderer must be able to process liquid or have access to a third party module that can do so
+1. The form renderer must be able to process the specified language (Liquid, CQL, etc.) or have access to a third party module that can do so

-2. The form author either needs to hand-create the Liquid to go with their form or need to embed sufficient metadata in their form to allow custom generation of the Liquid
+2. The form author either needs to hand-create the code to go with their form or need to embed sufficient metadata in their form to allow custom generation of the algorithm